centreon/centreon-engine/.github/ISSUE_TEMPLATE.md

 ### Prerequisites

-> The opened issue must be related to **centreon-broker 21.04.x or lower**.
+> The opened issue must be related to **centreon-engine 21.04.x or lower**.
 If you want to log an issue in 21.10.0 or higher, please do so at https://github.com/centreon/centreon-collect/.

 > The opened issue, must be code related.
 GitHub is not meant for support.
 Feel free to check the CONTRIBUTING section for more details.